bmanders716/bmanders716.github.io/cookbook.md

 prevent a very great deal of fatigue and waste of time.
 Suppose, for example, that you wish to prepare two or three dishes for supper and to make some cakes for tea.
-You have, perhaps, decided to have a chicken coated with BÈchamel sauce, a _g‚teau_ of apples with whipped cream, a custard pudding, and some rock cakes.
+You have, perhaps, decided to have a chicken coated with BÈ£®amel sauce, a _g‚¥•au_ of apples with whipped cream, a custard pudding, and some rock cakes.
 Make, the day before, if possible, a list of the articles required for the different dishes, and order what is necessary in good time, so that there may be no delay the next morning.
 Have the kitchen quite clear from all litters before you begin to work.
 No one can cook well in a muddle.
 Then commence operations by making up the fire and putting a saucepan of stock, or water, on to boil for the chicken.
-Next put the gelatine to soak for the _g‚teau_, not forgetting a little in the BÈchamel sauce.
+Next put the gelatine to soak for the _g‚¥•au_, not forgetting a little in the BÈ£®amel sauce.
 The longer gelatine soaks, the more quickly it will dissolve.
 Then slice the apples and put them to stew with the sugar, so that they may be cooking while you are preparing something else.
 Afterwards truss the chicken; and probably, by the time